ossec/ossec-docs/docs/manual/installation/installation-binary.rst

 Binary Installation
 ===================

-On some systems a compatible compiler is not available, this leads to problems for the standard OSSEC install method.
-To work around this OSSEC supports multiple methods of binary installation.
-One is building OSSEC on one system and installing it on another.
-A second method is installation via RPM.
-Debian packages are also planned.
+OSSEC is typically compiled on each system it is installed on, but this may not always be easy.
+To help in these cases there are a few methods of binary installation available.
+OSSEC can be compiled on one system, and copied to the destination systems.
+There are also plans for RPM and Debian packages.

 .. note::